Mosquito-borne disease: Epidemiology

 Malaria is caused by a protozoan called Plasmodium falciparum.
 P. falciparum parasites are transmitted mainly by the Anopheles gambiae complex in rural Africa.
 In just this area, P. falciparum infections comprise an estimated 200 million clinical cases and 1 million annual deaths.
 75% of individuals affected in this region are children.
 As with dengue, changing environmental conditions have led to novel disease characteristics.
 Due to increased illness severity, treatment complications, and mortality rates, many public health officials concede that malaria patterns are rapidly transforming in Africa.
 Scarcity of health services, rising instances of drug resistance, and changing vector migration patterns are factors that public health officials believe contribute to malaria's dissemination.

+Chikungunya is caused by an alphavirus transmitted by the same Aedes aegypti and Ae. albopictus mosquitoes responsible for dengue and Zika, following an identical daytime urban bite cycle.
+Chikungunya (CHIKV) rarely kills but causes debilitating polyarthritis that persists for months or years in 30–60% of patients, making its chronic disease burden substantial.
+A 2004–06 mutation in the E1 envelope glycoprotein enabled efficient replication in Aedes albopictus — a cooler-climate-tolerant species — dramatically expanding its geographic range and triggering the 2005–06 Indian Ocean epidemic of over one million cases.

 Climate heavily affects mosquito vectors of malaria and dengue.
 Climate patterns influence the lifespan of mosquitos as well as the rate and frequency of reproduction.
 Climate change impacts have been of great interest to those studying these diseases and their vectors.
 Additionally, climate impacts mosquito blood feeding patterns as well as extrinsic incubation periods.
 Climate consistency gives researchers an ability to accurately predict annual cycling of the disease but recent climate unpredictability has eroded researchers' ability to track the disease with such precision.